aidanastridge/wideloop/README.md

 ### "wideloop"?

+tidy data:
+1. Every column is variable.
+2. Every row is an observation.
+3. Every cell is a single value.

 Data from government agencies is presented in a "long"[^1] format.
 To make it more manageable pivot the data to "wide"[^2] and create a for loop for each category!

 ## Books 📚